Sally Licensing

 What is not allowed without a separate commercial license

-- hosting or managing Sally for third parties
+- host or manage Sally for third parties

-- building a white-labeled or OEM version for others
+- build a white-labeled or OEM version for others

-- reselling Sally or commercializing it as a third-party product
+- resell Sally or commercialize it as a third-party product

-- publishing a differently branded production-ready fork for others to use
+- publish a differently branded production-ready fork for others to use

-- removing Sally attribution, branding, or default community support and development messages from the community version
+- remove Sally attribution, branding, or default community support/development messages from the community version

 What “self-use” means

-Self-use means using Sally for yourself or for the internal operations of your own organization.
-That includes employees, internal teams, affiliated companies, and contractors acting on your behalf.
+“Self-use” means using Sally for yourself or for the internal operations of your own organization.

 It does not include turning Sally into a product or hosted service for your own customers.